stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 2. Click the **Directories** tab.
 3. Click the directory name.
 4. Click the **Applications** tab.<br> The applications table shows the application for which the directory is providing account authentication, or log in, credentials.
-5. To change the login source, you must modify the application login source information.<br> If the directory is currently not specified as a login source for an application, the table contains the following message:<br> *Currently, there are no applications associated with this directory.
+5. To change the login source, you must modify the application login source information.<br> If the directory is currently not specified as a login source for an application, the table contains the following message:<br>

+{% docs note %}
+Currently, there are no applications associated with this directory.
 To create an association, click here, and select an application.
-From the login sources tab, you can create the association.*
+From the login sources tab, you can create the association.
+{% enddocs %}

 ### Edit Directory Details